-MBL Fellows Alejandro Sánchez Alvarado and Amy Gladfelter share their thoughts on nontraditional model organisms, particularly the ones they work with at MBL and at their institutes.
+MBL Fellows Alejandro Sánchez Alvarado and Amy Gladfelter share their thoughts on nontraditional research organisms, particularly the ones they work with at MBL and at their institutes.

 By Vivien Marx

 Beyond the well-known pantheon of model organisms are others.
 A shift is underway to level the playing field.